subinamathew/parsa-hugo/exampleSite/content/Charming-Evening-Field.3.md

 - Family

 ---
-I do noit want to write what brilliant people have already written.
+I do not want to write what brilliant people have already written.
 So click on the link below.

 * [Help your family](https://www.challies.com/articles/the-porn-free-family-plan/) - Challies
 * [Confident: Helping Parents Navigate Online Exposure](https://www.covenanteyes.com/when-your-child-is-looking-at-porn/)